Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

-We again close this section with two additional comments.
+We close this section with two additional comments.
 First, one might wish to use the above method to estimate average baseline characteristics of compliers even when monotonicity is not a concern.
 This helps evaluate another more subtle concern with IV estimation given heterogeneous treatment effects: the \emph{external validity}, or representativeness, of the estimated complier-average treatment effect.
-If compliers are representative of the broader study population through their observable characteristics, again simply by replacing the $y_i$ outcome with some $\tilde{y}_i=v_i\times x_i$ for baseline $v_i$, this concern can be lessened.\footnote{Another complementary way of gauging external validity is to report how complier-average treatment effects, computed by simple IV regressions restricted to a given examiner pair, vary with the pairs' leniencies.
+By replacing the $y_i$ outcome with $\tilde{y}_i=v_i\times x_i$ for some baseline characteristic $v_i$, researchers can directly evaluate whether observable complier characteristics are representative of the broader study population.\footnote{Another complementary way of gauging external validity is to report how complier-average treatment effects, computed by simple IV regressions restricted to a given examiner pair, vary with the pairs' leniencies.
 Ordering the examiners by their leniency and reporting the estimates for pairs of neighboring examiners then gives an estimate of the marginal treatment effect curve \parencite{HeVy05}.
 Intuitively, a flat curve suggests that effects for non-responders are likely similar to the UJIVE estimate.
 However, the properties of such procedures---or their more sophisticated versions \parencite[e.g.,][]{mst18}---have not to our knowledge been formalized in the case of many decision-makers or controls.}